deckhouse/deckhouse/modules/140-user-authz/docs/USAGE.md

 }
 ```

-## Customizing rights of pre-installed AccessLevels
+## Customizing rights of high-level roles

-If you want to grant more privileges to a specific AccessLevel, you only need to create a ClusterRole with the `user-authz.deckhouse.io/access-level: <AccessLevel>` annotation.
+If you want to grant more privileges to a specific [high-level role](./#role-model), you only need to create a ClusterRole with the `user-authz.deckhouse.io/access-level: <AccessLevel>` annotation.

 An example: